shinderuman/kindle_bot/README.md

 #### Configuration Structure

 **Global Settings**
-- `SlackNotificationEnabled` (default: true) - Enable/disable all Slack notifications system-wide
+- `ReportFailure` (default: true) - Control error reporting behavior: when true, errors are sent to Slack and propagated to Lambda; when false, errors are suppressed and Lambda returns success

 **sale-checker**
 - `Enabled` (default: true) - Enable/disable checker execution